bollu/bollu.github.io/README.md

 - [Maximum Matching Algorithm - Tutorial 13 D1 Edexcel A-Level](https://www.youtube.com/watch?v=gbasc4F-7hk)
 - [Slides on matroid intersection](http://swoh.web.engr.illinois.edu/courses/ie512/handout/matching.pdf)

-# Lowest common ancestor (WIP)
-- If you had ancestors fuse on distance `d`, and if you both move up, your ancestors will continue to fuse.
-  So once we consider a distance `d` we don't need to consider it again.

 # p-adics, 2's complement, intuition for bit fiddling